Esther: Historicity

-Although the details of the setting are entirely plausible and the story may even have some basis in actual events, the book of Esther is a novella rather than history.
-Persian kings did not marry outside of seven Persian noble families, making it unlikely that there was a Jewish queen Esther, and in any case the historical Xerxes's queen was Amestris.
-The name Ahasuerus is equivalent to Xerxes (both deriving from the Persian Khshayārsha), and Ahasuerus is usually identified in modern sources as Xerxes I, who ruled between 486 and 465 BCE, as it is to this monarch that the events described in Esther are thought to fit the most closely.
+Although the details of the setting are entirely plausible and the story may even have some basis in actual events, there is general agreement among scholars that the book of Esther is a work of fiction.
+Persian kings did not marry outside of the seven Persian noble families, making it unlikely that there was a Jewish queen Esther.
+Further, the name Ahasuerus can be translated to Xerxes, as both derive from the Persian Khshayārsha.
+Ahasuerus as described in the Book of Esther is usually identified in modern sources to refer to Xerxes I, who ruled between 486 and 465 BCE, as it is to this monarch that the events described in Esther are thought to fit the most closely.
+However, Xerxes' first queen was Amestris, further highlighting the fictitious nature of the story.

-There is some speculation that the story was created to justify the Jewish appropriation of an originally non-Jewish feast.
+Some scholars speculate that the story was created to justify the Jewish appropriation of an originally non-Jewish feast.
 The festival which the book explains is Purim, which is explained as meaning "lot", from the Babylonian word puru.
-There are wide-ranging theories regarding the origin of Purim: one popular theory says the festival has its origins in a historicized Babylonian myth or ritual in which Mordecai and Esther represent the Babylonian gods Marduk and Ishtar, others trace the ritual to the Persian New Year, and scholars have surveyed other theories in their works Some scholars have defended the story as real history, but the attempt to find a historical kernel to the narrative "is likely to be futile".
+One popular theory says the festival has its origins in a historicized Babylonian myth or ritual in which Mordecai and Esther represent the Babylonian gods Marduk and Ishtar, while others trace the ritual to the Persian New Year, and scholars have surveyed other theories in their works.
+Some scholars have defended the story as real history, but the attempt to find a historical kernel to the narrative is considered "likely to be futile" in a study by Sara Raup Johnson.

 Interpretations

-The tale opens with Esther as beautiful and obedient, but also a relatively passive figure.
-During the course of the story, she evolves into someone who takes a decisive role in her own future and that of her people.
+The Book of Esther begins by portraying Esther as beautiful and obedient, though a relatively passive figure.
+Throughout the story, she evolves into a character who takes a decisive role in her own future and that of her people.
 According to Sidnie White Crawford, "Esther's position in a male court mirrors that of the Jews in a Gentile world, with the threat of danger ever present below the seemingly calm surface."
-Esther is related to Daniel in that both represent a "type" for Jews living in Diaspora, and hoping to live a successful life in an alien environment.
+Esther is compared to Daniel in that both represent a "type" for Jews living in Diaspora, and hoping to live a successful life in an alien environment.

 According to Susan Zaeske, by virtue of the fact that Esther used only rhetoric to convince the king to save her people, the story of Esther is a "rhetoric of exile and empowerment that, for millennia, has notably shaped the discourse of marginalized peoples such as Jews, women, and African Americans", persuading those who have power over them.

 Persian culture

-Given the great historical link between Persian and Jewish history, modern day Persian Jews are called "Esther's Children".
-A building venerated as being the Tomb of Esther and Mordechai is located in Hamadan, Iran, although the village of Kfar Bar'am in northern Israel also claims to be the burial place of Queen Esther.
+Modern day Persian Jews are called "Esther's Children".
+A building venerated as being the Tomb of Esther and Mordechai is located in Hamadan, Iran, although the village of Kafr Bir'im in northern Israel also claims to be the burial place of Queen Esther.